Skip to content

 # Console gets human-readable timestamps for both structlog and stdlib logs

-console_processors = shared_processors + [console_timestamper, format_timestamp_ms]
+console_processors = shared_processors + [

 console_handler.setFormatter(